-- > provide a strategic lead and direction for the subject; - > support and offer advice to colleagues on issues related to the subject; - > monitor pupil progress in that subject area; - > provide efficient resource management for the subject.
+- > provide a strategic lead and direction for the subject; - > support and offer advice to colleagues on issues related to the subject; - > monitor pupil progress in that subject area;

+provide efficient resource management for the subject.

 At Holmer Lake, subject leaders are provided with release time, so that they can carry out the necessary duties involved with their role.
 It is the role of each subject leader to keep up to date with developments in their subject, at both national and local level.
 They review the way the subject is taught in the school and plan for improvement.
 This action planning links to the objectives on the whole-school development plan.
 Each subject leader provides clear, planning overviews which indicate how we ensure complete coverage of the National Curriculum.
 These planning documents are succinct and indicate how learning is built on prior knowledge and paves the way for future learning, through the carefully considered teaching of key concepts (our golden threads).
 In addition to these overview documents, subject leaders are responsible for implementation documents that guide teachers in their planning with clearly identified 'end points' for their subject.
 These documents show how knowledge, key concepts and vocabulary are progressive and developed over time.
-The core subjects of Reading, Writing, Maths and Science are led by middle leaders with a TLR.